 Says social psychologist Dr. Ellen Langer, “No matter what you’re doing — eating a sandwich, doing an interview, working on some gizmo, writing a report — you’re doing it mindfully or mindlessly.
 When it’s the former, it leaves an imprint on what you do.”

 “At the very highest levels of any field — Fortune 500 CEOs, the most impressive artists and musicians, the top athletes, the best teachers and mechanics — you’ll find mindful people, because that’s the only way to get there.”

-Get "Emotional Yoga: How the Body Can Heal the Mind" — with loads of mindfulness practices and tools!
+Get “Emotional Yoga: How the Body Can Heal the Mind.
+It has loads of mind-expanding practices and tools!